xrhstosmour/dotfiles/README.md

 - Integrate missing settings from the `arch-tuner` repository on `Arch Linux`.
 - Check if we can replace `utm` with `quickemu` & `quickgui`.
 - Cycle through active windows/applications using `Globe+Tab` (internal) or `Ctrl+Tab` (external) on `macOS`.
+- Add keybindings to trigger system shutdown and restart on `macOS`.

 ## Notes